syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Mask-Settings.md

 This section deals with the mask settings of MaskedEditBox control.

-The format / behavior for the MaskedEditBox control is defined through the property given below.
+The format or behavior for the [MaskedEditBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox.html) control is defined through the property given below.